-Have you ever used paint daubers?
+Have you ever used ink or paint daubers?
 Do you paint when you craft?

 "I don't paint things.